hellonico/origami-bazel/README.md

 - *origami-greycam*: run the webcam with an extra origami filter to turn the stream to grey
 - *origami-cartooncam*: run the webcam with an extra origami filter to cartoonify the stream
 - *origami-yolocam*: run the webcam with yolo detection
+- *origami-agenet*: run DNN agenet to find age of input picture

 # yolo proof